NadineeSCH/SkillSwap/README.md

 - **Match Discovery Page**
   - Uses hardcoded dummy data to simulate available matches.
   - Swap left or right to remove an undesirable match card.
+  - Card shows "Waiting for response.." for matches awaiting response after request is sent.

 - **Send Request Interaction**
   - Users can tap on a match to open a dialog.
   - Dialog shows user info and allows sending a swap request by clicking on the "Send Skillswap Request" button.
   - Click outside the dialog to cancel.

 - **Receiving Request Interaction**